 Wigton Fecit, c1718

-The fabulous early religious versed clock illustrated here, is an exceptionally rare example by John Ismay of Wigton and is probably his earliest known Wigton clock.
+The fabulous early religious versed clock illustrated here, is an exceptionally rare example by John Ismay of Wigton and is probably his earliest known signed Wigton clock (not confusing it with his earlier Oulton clock).
 Originally made to just sit on a wall bracket to show off its large brass lantern movement - it survives today in a very original condition throughout.
 It is housed in its original rustic pine longcase which was probably made within about 20 years of the clocks making of c1718.
 At the same time of being housed in its pine case, spandrels were added to the four corners and in doing so - hid the verse MEMENTO MORI in the top two corners.
 There is also a very rare verse engraved to the dial centre that reads:- ' Shun Sin least thou Lament, When Precious Time is Spent, And Death to the(e) is Sent, No Time then to Repent.' - From surviving known clocks by John Ismay - we now know that he numbered his earliest Wigton clocks.
 Here we can see that he numbered this example No.1 on the back of the dial - which is hidden by the date calendar wheel.
 Other 30-hour clocks by John Ismay of Wigton have come to light bearing the numbers 5 and 7

 The Dial